bhargavachary/bhargavachary.github.io/_posts/2024-09-04-electric-vs-hybrid-vs-ice-vehicles.md

 - **Hybrids**: The all-rounder that combines the best aspects of both worlds.
 Hybrids provide the flexibility of petrol with the efficiency of electric, making them a practical choice for a wide range of driving scenarios.
 - **Repurposing Old Vehicles**: For those committed to reducing their carbon footprint but not ready to invest in a new EV, converting an existing ICE vehicle into an electric city commuter is a sustainable and cost-effective alternative.

 Globally, the trend towards hybrids underscores their importance as a transitional technology.
 While the future may be electric, for now, hybrids offer a practical solution that balances environmental concerns with the realities of current technology and infrastructure.
-As India continues to move towards a more sustainable future, hybrids and repurposed vehicles could serve as a bridge that helps us get there—offering practical, balanced solutions in a rapidly changing automotive landscape.
+As India continues to move towards a more sustainable future, hybrids and repurposed vehicles could serve as a bridge that helps us get there - offering practical, balanced solutions in a rapidly changing automotive landscape.